-While gathering up promotional items for Half Price Books Earth Day Celebration Goodie Bags (Humble Location), one of the participating business owners described me as “earthy” on of his associates.
+While gathering up promotional items for Half Price Books Earth Day Celebration Goodie Bags (Humble Location), one of the participating business owners described me as “earthy” to one of his associates.
 I’ve worked for a company I hear people refer to as “hippie” in nature for five years now, but I never thought of myself as being a hippie myself… I always just thought of myself as bookish.
 But I suppose working with people so dedicated to reusing and recycling, some of it had to sink into my being in an observable way.

 Since I’m so “earthy,” I thought I’d share a little bit about what I do as part of my daily routine.
 I’m not out to save the world, just out to minimize my footprint when its convenient to do so.